 - Prosecutors lack the evidence to prove the charges against the defendant.
 Prosecutors need evidence to back up their claims that the defendant is guilty and if they do not have that evidence, the case cannot go forward.

-- Duress due to someone forcing the defendant to engage in the illegal conduct such as a boss threatening to fire or physically harm an employee if he or she refuses to partake in the activity.
+- Duress due to someone forcing the defendant to engage in illegal conduct such as a boss threatening to fire or physically harm an employee if he or she refuses to partake in the activity.

 - Entrapment if the government baited the defendant to engage in illegal conduct that he or she would not otherwise have participated in.

 - The defendant did not realize any type of gain, financial or otherwise from his or her actions.
-This may be used to show lack of intent arguing why would the defendant intentionally commit a crime without realizing a benefit?
+This may be used to show a lack of intent arguing why would the defendant intentionally commit a crime without realizing a benefit?